Meshiest/omegga-lazyrules/README.md

 ## Install

+Easy:

+* `omegga install gh:Meshiest/lazyrules`
+* Modify the RULES.txt file with your rules.
+All `$1` will be replaced with the player name

+Manual:

 * `git clone https://github.com/meshiest/omegga-lazyrules lazyrules` in `plugins` directory
 * Modify the RULES.txt file with your rules.
 All `$1` will be replaced with the player name